stilianoudakis/TAD_data_analysis/README.md

 ## TAD_boundary_analysis.rmd

-* Purpose: To create genomic bins and flank the TAD boundaries
+* Purpose: To create flanked TAD boundary regions of size 1kb (500 bases on each side of TAD boundary) and identify where on the 1 kb binned genome they appear.
+Likewise, identifying what compartment each of these bins correspond to.
 * The Data: arrowhead_data.txt, GSE63525_GM12878_subcompartments.BED
-* Methods: Initial focus was paid to chromosome 22
+* Methods:
-   1. The starting and ending genomic coordinates were determined from the 1kb contact matrix.
-They were 16,049,000 and 51,244,000
+   1. A vector of TAD boundaries was created by concatenating the start and end coordinates of the arrowhead data.
-   2. Genomic bins of size 50 bases were created for chromosome 22
+   2. The vector was sorted and duplicates corresponding to shared coordinates were removed.
-   3. For the TAD boundary data, looking at chromosome 22, the start and end sites were concatenated together, duplicates were removed.
-This results in a vector of TAD boundary sites.
+   3. The genome was binned at 1kb starting from the (minimum coordinate - 500) to the (maximum coordinate + 500) for each chromosome.
+Therefore, a TAD boundary will either appear in the middle of a bin or it will not.
-   4. Each boundary site was flanked on either side by 500 bases for a 1kb centered boundary region
+   4. A vector Y was created that identified whether or not a TAD boundary was located in the bin or not
-   5. A vector Y indicating whether the bins overlaped the boundary intervals was created
+   5. Genomic annotation data was used in the form of subcompartments (A or B).
+A vector X was created which labled which subcompartment each 1kb bin fell into (A, B, or N for none).
-   6. Genomic feature data was imported in the form of subcompartment classifications (A or B).
-Predictor vectors corresponding to if there was an overlap for each compartment were created
+   6. A data frame containing the class Y and predictor X was created for the logistic regression model.
-* Notes: There are only 36 subcompartments associated with chromosome 22.
-With a mean width of 1366668 for subcompartment A and 614287 for subcompartment B. Therefore the intervals are much larger than the genomic bins of 50 bases.
-It appears all partial overlaps land on the very end coordinate of the genomic bins thus the percentage overlap would be 1/50=.02.
+* Notes: Only overlaps fully contained in the subcompartment intervals were used.
+Therefore, some bins that partially overlapped a subcompartment will be labled N. Going further, these need to be labeled with the percentage of there overlap.
+Also, chromosome X was associated with no subcompartment (all bins were labeled N).

 ## chr1_logistic_regression.R